cravenhoff/microsoft_beginner_js/notes/js_data_types.md

 All four comparison operators return a boolean value of either true or false.

+**Examples:**

+let x = 0 == ""; // true, type coerced.

+Assigns the number zero and checks to see if zero is *equal* to the empty string.
+The operation returns true because the equality operator disregards the type of zero and the empty string.
+Both zero and an empty string are *falsey* values.

+let y = 0 === "" // false, type respected.

+Assigns to y the number zero and checks to see if zero is *strictly equal* to an empty string.
+The comparison operation returns false because number is not the same type as a string.

 ## Notes
 * All data types in JavaScript fall into one of two categories:
   * **Primitive Data Types** - Number, bigint, string, boolean, undefined and null.